 Classics and Philosophy Joint Program

 Applicants for the Classics Track of the Joint Program must satisfy the general requirements for admission to the Classical Philology Graduate Program, in addition to the requirements of the Classics Track of the Joint Program.
-The Program is overseen by an Interdepartmental Committee currently consisting of Professors Susanne Bobzien, Verity Harte, and Barbara Sattler, together with the Director of Graduate Studies for Philosophy and the Director of Graduate Studies for Classics.
+The Program is overseen by an Interdepartmental Committee consisting of: Professors David Charles, Verity Harte, and Brad Inwood, as well as the Director of Graduate Studies for Classics and the Director of Graduate Studies for Philosophy.

 - (2) A proseminar, in the first term, offering an introduction to the discipline and its various subdisciplines.

 - (3) Departmental reading examinations in French (or Italian) and German.
 The first (in either language) is to be passed by the end of the first year, the second by the end of the second year in residence.

-- (4) A minimum of 14 term courses, of which (i) at least 4 should be in ancient philosophy, including at least 2 involving original language work; (ii) Of the 10 remaining courses 5 should be in Classics, 5 in Philosophy: (a) Of 5 in Classics, either 2 terms of history of Greek literature or 2 terms of history of Latin literature are required, and 2 courses at 700/800 level in Greek or Latin; (b) Of 5 in Philosophy, 1 should be in history of philosophy other than ancient philosophy, 3 in non-historical philosophy.
+- (4) A minimum of fourteen term courses, of which (i) at least four should be in ancient philosophy, including at least two involving original language work; (ii) of ten remaining courses, five should be in Classics, five in Philosophy, including (a) of 5 in Classics, either two terms of history of Greek literature or two terms of history of Latin literature are required, and two courses at 700/800 level in Greek or Latin; and (b) of five in Philosophy, one in history of philosophy other than ancient philosophy, and three in non-historical philosophy.
 It is recommended that students without formal training in logic take a logic course appropriate to their philosophical background.

 - (5) Translation examinations in Greek and Latin, based on the Classics and Philosophy PhD Reading List for the Classics Track of the Program, at the beginning of the fifth term in residence.